 OpenVPN

 Traditionally hardware routers implement IPsec exclusively due to relative ease of implementing it in hardware and insufficient CPU power for doing encryption in software.
 Since VyOS is a software router, this is less of a concern.
-OpenVPN has been widely used on UNIX platform for a long time and is a popular option for remote access VPN, though it’s also capable of site-to-site connections.
+OpenVPN has been widely used on the UNIX platform for a long time and is a popular option for remote access VPN, though it’s also capable of site-to-site connections.

 Advantages of OpenVPN are: